This is one of six pages about consumer magazine publishers, listed alphabetically, and their magazines. List of publishers on this page to the right.

 Time Inc UK (was IPC Media)

-New name for IPC Media since 2014.
+Name for IPC Media since 2014.
 IPC had been taken over by Time Warner (now Time Inc) in 2001.
 Second-largest UK consumer publisher, with about 22% of the market (lost prime position to Bauer, which took over Emap in 2008).
 Has history page.
 Describes ittself as having 'Over 60 iconic media brands that captivate and inspire millions of people every day across print, online, mobile, tablets and experiences.'
 Publishes Woman's Weekly, NME, Country Life and Wallpaper.
+In July 2015, it announced NME would become a freesheet from September, a strategy attempted by Time Out

 Former editor Dominic Wells gave a good feel for the title in ‘Inside Elliott’s empire’ for the British Journalism Review (2006).